skallstrom/c1-app-sec-moneyx/README.md

 # app-protect-moneyx
-Sample Java Spring application for Cloud One Application Security demos
+Sample Java Spring application for Cloud One Application Security demos, build and deployable to kubernetes with Jenkins.

 ## Detailed Description
 This is a sample, vulnerable-on-purpose, Java Spring application that can be used to demo Cloud One Application Security.